chahatp856-cloud/chahatp856-cloud/README.md

 ### 🌸 About Me
 - 🎓 Integrated MSc IT (Software) Student
 - 💻 Passionate about coding, design & problem-solving
-- 🌱 Currently learning: Python, Modern Web Development
+- 🌱 Focused on imporving my coding skills everyday
 - 🚀 Always exploring new technologies and growing every day

 ---